agendav/agendav/doc/source/admin/configuration.rst

 .. confval:: encryption.key

-   Key that will be used to encrypt passwords when storing them on the database, so use a long one.
+   Key that will be used to encrypt sessions before storing them.
+They are encrypted because they contain user credentials that are used to authenticate against the CalDAV server.

+   Suggestion: use a long and as much as random possible string.

 .. confval:: csrf.secret

    Name that the CSRF parameter will have.

+   Suggestion: use a medium length string with letters and numbers.

 .. confval:: log.path